Configuring Automated Execution of Periodic Tasks for X-Payments Subscriptions

 page last edited on 10 January 2017

-For correct operation, the module X-Payments subscriptions requires periodic execution of a number of service tasks, including, but not limited to:
+For correct operation, the addon X-Payments subscriptions requires periodic execution of a number of service tasks, including, but not limited to:

 - selection of subscriptions for which the following payment is due on the current day, creating orders for such subscription payments, processing the orders for payments that were successful and scheduling the day for the next re-bill attempt for the payments that failed;